Choa Chu Kang Cemetery: Garden of Peace

 The Garden of Peace, an ash scattering garden, to be situated in Chua Chu Kang Cemetery was introduced in 2019 and will only be opened in 2020.
 The garden is open to people of all faiths.
 Ashes are scattered at designated lanes, allowing the ashes to mix with the soil below.
 Watering equipment are provided to allow family members to mix the ashes with the soil.

 The garden was opened on 17 May 2021.

 Transport

-SMRT Services 172 and 975 passes by Choa Chu Kang Cemetery everyday, whereas SBS Transit Service 405 is the only service which goes into the cemetery that operates during festive periods only.
+SMRT Services 172 and 975 passes by Choa Chu Kang Cemetery everyday, whereas SMRT Service 405 is the only service which goes into the cemetery that operates during festive periods only.